EduardoZepeda/coffee-bytes-hugo/content/posts/go-maps-o-diccionarios/index.en.md

 ---
+aliases:
+- /en/go-maps-o-dictionaries/
-title: "Go: maps o dictionaries"
+title: "Golang maps or dictionaries"
 date: "2021-12-21"
 categories:
 - go

 coverImage: "images/go-maps-o-diccionarios.jpg"
 description: "I explain how a map works in go or golang and learn how to declare them, create them explicitly with make and traverse them with range."
+keyword: golang maps
 keywords:
 - go